dtop/SwiftValidate/README.md

 Unfortunately I did not find a fancy name for this software so I've called it what it is - a validator.

-Heavily inspired by [Zend\Validate] and [Eureka] I started working on this component and delivered the alpha 1 day later ;-).
+Heavily inspired by [Zend\Validate] and [Eureka] I started working on this component and I still add tests / validators. if you encounter any issues or bugs please feel free to report the bug or even write a test for this bug in order to be good again when the bug is solved.

-Support for Cocoapods will be added asap

 ## Requirements